- try to limit each paragraph to one or two short sentences

 - avoid complicated sentence structures

-- stick to 1 idea or theme per paragraph
+- stick to one idea or theme per paragraph

 - break up large blocks of text with subheadings